- Country or region

 Vietnam and ASEAN

-Vietnam is one of the 10 members of the Association of Southeast Asian Nations (ASEAN) and has become the EU's second most important trading partner in the region after Singapore.
-An increasing number of European companies are establishing in the country to set up a hub to serve the Mekong region.
+Vietnam is one of the 10 members of the Association of Southeast Asian Nations (ASEAN) and has become the EU's most important partner in the region for trade in goods.
+It is the EU's second-most important ASEAN partner for trade in goods and services combined (after Singapore).
+An increasing number of European companies are establishing in the country to set up hubs to serve the Mekong region.

 Committees and Dialogues